Terry Eagleton: Critical reactions

 William Deresiewicz wrote of After Theory, Eagleton's book, as follows:

 [I]s it that hard to explain what Eagleton's up to?
 The prolificness, the self-plagiarism, the snappy, highly consumable prose and, of course, the sales figures: Eagleton wishes for capitalism's demise, but as long as it's here, he plans to do as well as he can out of it.
 Someone who owns three homes shouldn't be preaching self-sacrifice, and someone whose careerism at Oxbridge was legendary shouldn't be telling interviewers of his longstanding regret at having turned down a job at the Open University.

 The novelist and critic David Lodge, writing in the May 2004 New York Review of Books on Theory and After Theory, concluded:

 Some of Theory's achievements are genuine and permanent additions to knowledge, or intellectual self-knowledge.
 Eagleton is quite right to assert that we can never go back to a state of pre-Theory innocence about the transparency of language or the ideological neutrality of interpretation ...
 But like all fashions it was bound to have a limited life of novelty and vitality, and we are now living through its decadence without any clear indication of what will supersede it.
 Theory has, in short, become boringly predictable to many people who were once enthusiastic about it, and that After Theory is most interesting when its focus is furthest from its nominal subject is perhaps evidence that Terry Eagleton is now bored by it too.

-Jonathan Bate stressed the importance of Eagleton's Roman Catholic background in "Saint Terence", a 1991 review-essay in the London Review of Books before the overt religious turn in Eagleton's later works.
+Jonathan Bate stressed the importance of Eagleton's Catholic background in "Saint Terence", a 1991 review-essay in the London Review of Books before the overt religious turn in Eagleton's later works.

 Personal life

 Eagleton has been married twice.
 His first marriage was to Rosemary Galpin, a nurse; his second marriage was to American academic Willa Murphy.
 They have since divorced.
-Eagleton has five children: Dominic Eagleton, Daniel Eagleton, the journalist Oliver Eagleton, Alice Eagleton and Owen Eagleton.
-His daughter-in-law is theatre director Andrea Ferran.
+Eagleton has five children, including the journalist Oliver Eagleton.